Drullan/objsec/README.md

   Packetsize is defined in this class, use it if you want to change packetsize to not break any code.

 # Description of packet
+  first 4 bytes contains the integer for the size of the encrypted msg.
+The tail contains the encrypted msg

+   [0000][..................................]

-  first 4 bytes contains the integer for the size of the msg + hash, following bytes contains the actual message, last 32 bytes contains the hash of the message.
+  after decryption the first 4 bytes contains the integer for the size of the decrypted msg + hash, following bytes contains the actual message, last 32 bytes contains the hash of the message.

   [0000][............][....................]